psenovsky/MCDASupport/README.md

 * FuzzyTOPSIS optimized
 * optimization of PROMETHEE function
 * refactored parameter check code for PROMETHEE and SIR into separate function

-### MCDASupport v0.29 (Release date: 2023-12-19)

-Main goal of version 0.29 is to go back to basics and look at the efficiency of the inner working of the functions.
-Since original implementation was inspired by classical programming languages, the functions relied extensively on the cycles to realize the computation.
-But R is optimized to different types of computations and provides alternative approaches to get same results but with highly efficient work with matrices instead.

-Such efficiency is desirable as it will speed computation especially for more advanced sensitivity analyses, which should be implemented in the future.
-It slould also improves readability of the code by significantly simplifying it.

-The optimizations have been applied to:

-* ELECTRE I for aSb iff C(a,b) >= c_thres and D(a,b) <= d_thres
-* also removed one nested cycle in ELECTRE_ConcordanceMatrix, which has impact on ELECTRE I, II and some other methods in ELECTRE family
-* similarly ELECTRE discordance matrix computation has been slightly refactored
-* ELECTRE 2
-* ELECTRE 3 - only small improvement in the way of initializing empty (zero) matrices, and in computation of concordance matrix
-* ELECTRE 4 - again only small improvements in matrices initialization and also inside computation cycles, but nothing revolutionary to see there.
-* ELECTRE TRI - some basic simplifications
-* FuzzyVIKOR - optimized agg_fuzzy_value and best_worst_fij functions
-* mcda_get_dominated - optimized domination relation identification
-* small optimizations in pre_order_matrix function
-* optimized significantly preference matrix (comparison) generation in PROMETHEE_I function
-* mcda_wsm - optimized weight application to the preference matrix
-* PROMETHEE (general function utilized in PROMETHEE family of functions) imroved efficiency of pairwise comparison and also optimized criteria flows computation
-* PROMETHEE II simplified ranking algorithm and preference matrix computation
-* PROMETHEE III simplified computation of x and y limit (netFlow +/- standard error of netFlow), also improved preference matrix generation
-* SIR
-  - improved efficiency of pairwise comparisons
-  - for TOPSIS variant of Calculation of the Separation Measures improvements have been made (for both Si and Ii)
-  - also partial ranking computation has been improved
-* preferenceDegree - improved efficiency of computation.
-The function is being used by PROMETHEE and SIR
-* TOPSIS - improved efficiency of normalization step a Calculation of the Separation Measures used from SIR (as it uses TOPSIS procedure as one option to compute flows)

-other changes:

-* FuzzyTOPSIS - VERBOSE mode is now more verbose, originally only printed closeness coefficients for alternatives.
-* mcda_get_dominated - adjusted values returned by function now returns list with adjacency matrix representing domination relation and also returns
-* adjusted mcda_del_dominated to work with changed return values of mcda_get_dominated
-* mcda_wsm - the VERBOSE regime provided too little information, its more talkative now
-* corrected error in pre_order_matrix function in ascension ranking
-* adjusted readability of PROMETHEE_I preference matrix, now specifies P+ for aPb and P- for bPa
-* refactored preference degree computation used in PROMETHEE and SIR functions to separate function
-* corrected small error in EWM, which prevented function to properly VERBOSE all info
-* corrected small error in Electre_TRI, which prevented function to properly VERBOSE all info
-* Added documentation for some (primarily) internal function of packages, which have been introduced in version 0.27 of the package.
-* corrected documentation for EWM method (VERBOSE parameter was missing in usage section)

 ### Full version history